ChoudharyHarish/LinguaApp/README.md

    git clone https://github.com/ChoudharyHarish/LinguaApp.git

-2. Install dependencies in your local system
+2. Install dependencies in your local system cd client npm install cd  server npm install

-      ```bash
-      cd client
-      npm install
-      ``bash
-         cd server
-         npm install
-3. Make your db in mongodb atals or in local and provide the url srtring in .env file of your project in server directory
+3. Make your db in mongodb atlas or in local and provide the url srtring in .env file of your project in server directory

-3. Now you are ready to run the application
+4. Now you are ready to run the application
+5. Run the application by using npm start.